Dubai Airport Taxi

 To pre-book your taxi transfer with instant confirmation please click here

-There are several different operators of taxis in Dubai and they have a really neat system on organizing them: colorful roofs.
-If you look at the top of the roofs in taxis in Dubai, you will notice they have different colors.
+There are several different operators of Dubai Taxis and they have a really neat system on organizing them: colorful roofs.
+If you look at the top of the roofs in Dubai Taxis, you will notice they have different colors.
 There are several different companies that operate taxis such as Government-licensed vehicles are cream colored on the top and operated by the Dubai Official Taxi Corporation.
 Al Arabia Taxi has green tops on their vehicles.
 National Taxi operates yellow-roofed vehicles and Ladies Taxi which is operated by women drivers have pink roofs.

 How do you hire a taxi in Dubai?

 There are several ways to hire a taxi while in Dubai.
 You can always flag down a taxi from the street as it drives by, you can take one of the 50+ official Dubai taxi ranks throughout the city and get the first Taxi in the line, or you can order one online or call for a taxi to pick you up.
 Or, thanks to the Roads and Transport Authority (RTA) agency locally, you can download the free Smart Taxi App and book a taxi based on your location.
 This app is probably in response to the growing popularity of ride sharing apps popping up even in Dubai.